 Compulsive behaviors are unique in that the individual feels that they simply ‘have to’ do the ritual or routine to feel better.
 Compulsive behaviors are performed to reduce anxiety, but they are not realistic solutions to cope with unwanted thoughts or urges.
-Compulsions include handwashing, counting, ordering, and checking.
-A person does these things according to strict rules they have set for themselves.
+Compulsions include hand-washing, counting, ordering, and checking.
+People do these things according to the strict rules they have set for themselves.

 It is one thing to be a tad too organized.
 It is another when having things out of order causes extreme distress.
 Your child may obsess about cleanliness or germs.
 They may wash their hands or use sanitizer repetitively.
 They may have repetitive rituals that do not seem to serve a purpose.
 Your child may constantly be ‘checking’ for germs or potential dangers.
-You may be constantly running out of toilet paper, tissues, or paper towels due to your child’s compulsive habits.
+Due to your child’s compulsive habits, you may regularly run out of toilet paper, tissues, or paper towels.

 Symptoms of Compulsions in Children